-Based on the relative weight of the Company goals component (two-thirds) and the Individual goals component (one-third), each Named Executive Officer received a percentage of their overall target incentive bonus potential for 2007 as follows: Mr. Bryant, 175%; Mr. Clift, 178%; Mr. Anderson, 171%; Mr. Williams, 171%; and Mr. Montgomery, 158%.
+Based on the relative weight of the Company goals component (two-thirds) and the Individual goals component (one-third), each Named Executive Officer, received a percentage of his overall target incentive bonus potential for 2008 as follows: Mr. Sarvary, 78% (representing 78% of his salary for the last six months of 2008); Mr. Clift, 33%; Mr. Anderson, 30%; Mr. Williams, 37%; and Mr. Montgomery, 32%.
+Mr. Bryant was not eligible to receive a bonus for 2008 in light of his retirement from the Company.
+In connection with his decision to retire, Mr. Bryant elected not to renew his employment agreement for an additional term.
+As a result, after April 28, 2008, Mr. Bryant became an at-will employee and did not receive an annual incentive bonus for 2008.